Four Alabama officers hurt after argument over dog ends in deadly shooting

 Birmingham Police Sergeant Rod Mauldin told reporters at a news conference that officers responded to a call at approximately 6:30 a.m. of a man and a woman who were shot on the 1000 block of Richard Arrington Jr. Boulevard.

-The male, discovered unresponsive on the sidewalk, was pronounced dead on the scene, while the female was taken to a nearby hospital, where she was later pronounced dead.
+The male, discovered unresponsive on the sidewalk, was pronounced dead on the scene, while the female, who was suffering from a gunshot wound, was taken to a nearby hospital, where she was later pronounced dead.

 Mauldin said the shooting stemmed from an altercation with another male individual over a dog.
 Police described the suspect responsible for the shooting as a white male with a red shirt and overalls.